 - The theatre at Shanklin where we took in a show

 - Yaverland near Sandown which has a long stretch of beach and some good coastal walks.
-This is also a good area for fossil hunting and there is a dinosaur centre
+This is also a good area for fossil hunting and a dinosaur centre

 First Isle of Wight festival 1969